-When $\mu$ and $\nu$ are discrete distributions, computing $\wassersteinD[p](\mu, \nu)$ amounts to solving a linear program, meaning that the computational complexity becomes excessive in large-scale applications.
-By adding an entropic penalization term to \eqref{eq:def_wasser}, one can obtain an approximate solution to the original problem using a simple numerical scheme with significantly lower computational requirements \cite{Cuturi2013}.
-This yields a regularized Wasserstein cost, defined for any $\mu, \nu \in \calP_p(\Rd)$ and $\veps \geq 0$ as
+When $\mu$ and $\nu$ are discrete distributions, computing $\wassersteinD[p](\mu, \nu)$ amounts to solving a linear program, so its computational complexity becomes excessive in large-scale applications.
+By adding an entropic penalization term to \eqref{eq:def_wasser}, one can obtain an approximate solution using a simple numerical scheme with significantly lower computational requirements \cite{Cuturi2013}.
+This yields a regularized Wasserstein cost: for any $\mu, \nu \in \calP_p(\Rd)$ and $\veps \geq 0$,